Welcome to NCECA’s 60th Annual Conference, Volumes, in Detroit, Michigan, March 25-28, 2026.

 2026 Collectors Tour and Pricing Information

-2026 NCECA Annual Invited Artist: Irén Tété, Memories, Thoughts, Dreams (and all that gets lost).
+2026 NCECA Annual Artist: Irén Tété, Memories, Thoughts, Dreams (and all that gets lost).
 Photo credit: McKinna Anderson

 2026 NCECA COLLECTORS TOUR